wp-plugins/wordpress-csv-importer/templatesystem/images/readme (images).txt

-The images contained within this folder are packaged without extra cost and are not provided with Copyrights.
-You do not have permission to use, distribute or edit any image files found within this software package.
+The images contained within this folder are packaged without license or cost to buyers of the paid edition.
+You do not have permission from WebTechGlobal to use, distribute or edit any image files found within this software package.
+You may obtain permissions elsewhere.